-Hospital heart attack death rates improving but very elderly still missing outOctober 19th, 2011 in Cardiology /
+Hospital heart attack death rates improving but very elderly still missing outOctober 19, 2011 in Medicine & Health / Cardiology

 Despite substantial reductions in the hospital death rates for heart attack patients across all age groups, there are still worrying inequalities in heart attack management for the elderly, a new study has shown.

 The research, carried out by the University of Leeds, UK and funded by the British Heart Foundation, showed that the risk of a heart patient dying in hospital almost halved across all age groups between 2003 and 2010.
 Specialist treatments such as coronary angioplasty to open blocked or narrowed arteries that supply blood to the heart are also much more widely available to heart attack patients now.